empathy burnout

 My feet struggle to remain grounded these days.

-Sometimes the lives of the people I left behind feel strangely small.
+Sometimes, the lives of the people I left behind feel strangely small.
 Not small in value — but small in horizon.
 It is the familiar insularity of an island: a world bound by sea, where hills slowly become mountains simply because nothing larger intrudes to put them into perspective.
-For many of my friends, this is the only bubble they have ever known.
+For my family and many of my friends, this is the only bubble they have ever known.

 There are those who regard me with a quiet unease.
 I suspect I make them uncomfortable; I suspect they resent me for living the life they might have wanted.
 I will always be the one who left and returned — the expatriate who came back carrying three years of elsewhere on her shoulders.
-The one whose stories taste faintly unfamiliar.
-They sit, listen, and sip their wine made from sour grapes.
+The one whose stories leave an unfamiliar taste on their tongues.
+They often sit, observe- are you sipping wine made from sour grapes?
+Wouldn't you prefer fresh ones?

 Someone recently answered that question.
 They told me — with a hint of condescension — that they simply had too many ties here.
 Family.
 Friends.
 Work.
 Roots that run too deep to pull from the soil.